F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 - List workspaces for the subscription(s)
 - Log Analytics Contributor for the workspace (either at the Workspace resource level or inherited via resource group)

 Telemetry Streaming supports Managed Identities using a new **useManagedIdentity** property, set to **true**.
 You cannot specify a passphrase when this property is set to true.
 You must specify passphrase when this property is omitted or when value is **false**.
+If you do not include this property at all, Telemetry Streaming behaves as though the value is false.

 So in the example declaration above, to use a Managed Identity you would just change the value for useManagedIdentity to true (for example ``"useManagedIdentity": true``).